mlflow/mlflow/docs/source/R-api.rst

 Reads a command-line parameter passed to an MLflow project MLflow allows you to define named, typed input parameters to your R scripts via the mlflow_param API.
 This is useful for experimentation, e.g. tracking multiple invocations of the same script with different parameters.
-For example, you could write a parametrized script to train a GBM model as
-follows: You can then run your script (assuming it’s saved at /some/directory/param_example.R) with custom parameters via the ``mlflow run`` CLI as follows: $ mlflow run /some/directory –entry-point params_example.R -P num_trees=200 -P learning_rate=0.1

 .. code:: r